Effort Sharing Decision

 - an around 10% reduction from most other sectors compared to 2005.
 These sectors are covered by the Effort Sharing Decision (ESD).

 Taken together, these two instruments will deliver an overall reduction of 14% compared with 2005, which is equivalent to a reduction of 20% compared with 1990.
 A larger reduction is required of the EU ETS sectors because it is cheaper to reduce emissions in the electricity sector than in most other sectors.

 Since a single, EU-wide cap on EU ETS emissions will be introduced from 2013, the effort-sharing arrangement between Member States under the ESD has been determined solely for the reduction in emissions from sectors not covered by the EU ETS.
-These sectors include transport (road and rail, but not aviation), buildings (in particular heating), services, small industrial installations, agriculture and waste.
+These sectors include transport (road and rail, but not aviation or international maritime shipping), buildings (in particular heating), services, small industrial installations, agriculture and waste.
 Though many of the emitters are small, collectively these sectors represent some 60% of the EU's total greenhouse gas emissions.
 Emissions from land use, land use change and forestry (LULUCF) are not included in the ESD.

 As a rule, it is up to Member States to define and implement their own policies and measures to reduce emissions from the ESD sectors.
 However, a number of EU-level measures taken in areas such as energy efficiency standards, limits on CO2 emissions from cars and vans, and waste management will also contribute to emission reductions in these sectors.